SomeVlad/old.somevlad.github.io/_posts/2017-07-10-what-is-random.md

 I chose to not go the attributes way, because this data is unlikely to be reused or changed.
-So we have data in our constructor, and now we have to create handlers and pass them key values.
+So we have data in our constructor, and now we have to create handlers and pass them these options.
 For that purposes we can `set` data.

 ```js